arp242/runbuf.vim/README.markdown

 `.runbuf` is appended to the `filetype` of the input buffer, so you can hook in other things here as well.

 ---

+Undo works in the output window, in case you want to view the previous output.
+The last output will be restored if you leave the window.

+---